+35725368683

 For people with disability, the reduced VAT of 5% will apply to 190 sq m of land.

-This law has been published in the Cyprus Republic Official Gazette and takes effect on 16 June 2023.
+This law has been published in the Cyprus Republic Official Gazette and took effect on 16 June 2023.
 It amends the existing VAT law and has been given the number 42(I) of 2023.
-However, there is a grace period.
-The law does not cover permissions obtained on applications for reduced VAT submitted until 31 October 2023.

 How do I transfer title deeds in Cyprus?